 We spent a few days in Sinaia, after a break of a few years and let me start by saying this: the food prices in Sinaia are insane!

-Definitely priced for the foreign tourists that visit to see the main attraction in the area, Peles Castle (and also one of the top things to see in Romania).
+Definitely priced for the foreign tourists who visit to see the main attraction in the area, Peles Castle (and also one of the top things to see in Romania).

-But, despite the higher prices, the food here is great, the portions are large and you have plenty of choices when it comes to great food in this small city.
+But, despite the higher prices, the food here is great, the portions are large enough to test your limits and you have plenty of choices when it comes to dining in this small city.

 And that’s what we’re talking about today: the best restaurants in Sinaia, where you can eat like royalty.
 My family enjoyed them all, so let’s waste no time and see them below!